top of page

 THE CONTEST

-Tayaa ookweg! the monster roared, “ You cannot hide you maggots!
+Tayaa ookweg!” the monster bellowed, “You cannot hide, you maggots!
 Ondaashaan omaa bi-izhaan giigoonhwensag!
-You cannot hide from me little fish!
-I will find you and I will kill you all!”
+You cannot escape from me, little fish!
+I will find you and destroy you all!”

-Aa!” the monster retorted, “Ambe sa.
+Aa!” the monster replied, “Ambe sa.
 Ambe waabizhens.
 Biidii biidii.
 Geyaabi nimbakade.
 Nizhiga’jibii.
 Ambe gagwejikazhiba'idiwag (Come!
 Come here then little marten!
 Come here chicky chicky!
 I am still hungry and tired of waiting.
 Let’s race each other!)”

 “You will be defeated” Jiingwan said.